edobry/chitin/README.md

 Functions:

-- `listSecureParams`: lists all SSM parameter names
+- `awsSsmListParams`: lists all SSM parameter names
-- `getSecureParam`: fetches and decrypts an SSM parameter
+- `awsSsmGetParam`: fetches and decrypts an SSM parameter
-- `setSecureParam`: sets an SSM parameter
+- `awsSsmSetParam`: sets an SSM parameter
-- `deleteSecureParam`: deletes an SSM parameter
+- `awsSsmDeleteParam`: deletes an SSM parameter

 ##### MSK